scala/scala3/docs/_spec/06-expressions.md

 The _conditional expression_ `if (´e_1´) ´e_2´ else ´e_3´` chooses one of the values of ´e_2´ and ´e_3´, depending on the value of ´e_1´.
 The condition ´e_1´ is expected to conform to type `Boolean`.
 The then-part ´e_2´ and the else-part ´e_3´ are both expected to conform to the expected type of the conditional expression.
+If there is no expected type, [harmonization](#harmonization) is attempted on ´e_2´ and ´e_3´.
-The type of the conditional expression is the [weak least upper bound](03-types.html#weak-conformance) of the types of ´e_2´ and ´e_3´.
+The type of the conditional expression is the [least upper bound](03-types.html#least-upper-bounds-and-greatest-lower-bounds) of the types of ´e_2´ and ´e_3´ after harmonization.
 A semicolon preceding the `else` symbol of a conditional expression is ignored.

 The conditional expression is evaluated by evaluating first ´e_1´.